fescrb/kvm-settings/README.md

 ### First Run

+## Resolved Issues

+The following issues were fixed satisfactorily:

+### Crackling Audio In Guest

+Solved through matching the audio quality to the pulseaudio server running in the host.

+## Ongoing Issues

+Will be removed as fixes are found:
+* **Guest cannot recover from sleep mode:** When the guest system goes to sleep/hibernation I've been unable to recover it.
+Only restarting the VM works.
+Disabled automatic hibernation in Windows for a workaround.

 ## Wishlist for Future

 The following is a list of hardware improvements that could be made for the next version of this setup.